Graduate Accounting Courses

 Examination of international accounting within the context of managing multinational enterprises (MNEs).
 The course will address different countries’ accounting issues and International Accounting Standards by IFRIS.
 Prerequisites: COBA 5101 and Intermediate (Financial) Accounting courses or approval by the department head.

 An in-depth study of the application of information systems knowledge to the accounting environment.
 Emphasis is on developing an understanding the processing of accounting data in a computer environment and the controls necessary to assure accuracy and reliability of the data being processed.
-Students who have successfully completed ACCT 3310 cannot receive credit for this course.
-Prerequisite: Mastery of intermediate financial accounting or department head approval.
+Prerequisite: Foundational competency in intermediate financial accounting.

 ACCT 5311.
 Managing Information Systems.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 Studies the management and use of information and technology as a resource to create competitive businesses, manage global operations, provide useful products and quality services to customers, whether public or private.
-Examines unformation systems management, intellectual property, privacy, organizational and societal impact, legal issues, ethics, security issues, decision making, strategic information systems, and management and organizational support systems.
-Prerequisites: BCIS 5301 or approval of department head.
+Examines information systems management, intellectual property, privacy, organizational and societal impact, legal issues, ethics, security issues, decision making, strategic information systems, and management and organizational support systems.

 ACCT 5315.
 Estate and Gift Tax.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-This course is intended to provide students with a general understanding of the fundamental principles of the United States estate and gift tax system.
-Students will (i) learn basic principles and concepts of estate planning, (ii) learn the theoretical basis of the U.S. approach to estate and gift taxation and (iii) gain detailed knowledge of estate and gift tax issues.
-In addition, the course will prepare students to anticipate, recognize, and manage various issues that arise in the transfer tax system.
-Prerequisite: Undergraduate course/preparation in Managerial Accounting or permission of the instructor.
+This course is intended to provide students with an in-depth understanding of the United States estate and gift tax system.
+Students will (i) learn basic principles and concepts of estate planning, (ii) learn the theoretical basis of the U.S. approach to estate and gift taxation, and (iii) gain detailed knowledge of estate and gift tax issues.
+Students will also become familiar U.S. estate and gift tax returns.
+A brief overview of the income taxation of trusts and estates will be provided.

 ACCT 5323.
 Ethics for Professional Accountants.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 Explores ways for an accountant to integrate ethical behavior into professional life.
 Includes a study of ethical behavior and decision making.
 Also examines various professional codes of conduct within the accounting profession will be examined with emphasis on accountants’ integrity, independence and objectivity, and legal liability.
-Credit for both ACCT 4323 and ACCT 5323 will not be awarded.
-Prerequisite: Mastery of intermediate financial accounting or department head approval.
+Prerequisite: ACCT 5304.

 ACCT 5324.
 Auditing and Professional Responsibility.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).